-The Company also requires any children's products and all furniture articles to be labeled with tracking information that includes the Company Purchase Order number and the product manufacture date.
-The PO # and manufacture date may be incorporated into a singular Crate and Barrel, CB2, or Crate and Kids label, or may be included as a secondary label separate from a stock barcode or similar label.
-An example of each can be found below.
+The Company also requires any children's products and all furniture and lighting articles to be labeled with tracking information that includes the Company Purchase Order number and the product manufacture date.
 This requirement may later be extended to include all product categories and will be communicated to Vendors at that time by the Q&RC team.